xinyangl5722/CYOA-Travelling-to-places/README.md

 # CYOA-Travelling-to-places

-The purpose of creating this repository was to...
+The purpose of creating this repository was to practice collaboration and linking files.

 Click [here](wake-up.md) to begin!